 Baltimore Inner Harbor

 Baltimore’s revitalized Inner Harbor features a scenic waterfront promenade and pedestrian district replete with shopping, dining, and entertainment options.
-Heralded by urban developers as a model for post-industrial waterfront land use, the area sits along the Patapsco River at the mouth of Jones Falls.
+Situated along the Patapsco River at the mouth of Jones Falls, the area includes harborfront restaurants serving up fresh seafood and other specialties, the Baltimore Visitor Center, the pyramid-shaped National Aquarium, the Historic Ships in Baltimore Maritime Museum, the Maryland Science Center, and the Port Discovery Children’s Museum.

 Highlights include the Harborplace shopping center, waterfront restaurants serving up fresh seafood and other specialties, and Baltimore’s pyramid-shaped National Aquarium—home to jellyfish, dolphins, and sharks.
 You can also learn about the city’s seafaring history at the Maritime Museum.